Julian Wade

-Julian Wade (born 12 July 1990) is a Dominican professional footballer who plays as a striker for Scottish side Formartine United and the Dominica national team.
+Julian Wade (born 12 July 1990) is a Dominican professional footballer who plays as a striker for Scottish side Formartine United and is the all time top goalscorer for the Dominica national team.

 Born in Dominica, Wade made his debut for the Montserrat national team during their qualification attempt for the Caribbean Cup in October 2010.
 However, after being declared ineligible to further represent Montserrat under FIFA's new eligibility rules, Wade made an international switch to represent his native Dominica.
 He made his debut for Los Pericos during the Windward Islands Tournament in April 2014.

 Early life

 Wade was born in Roseau, Dominica and attended Dominica Grammar School, where he began his competitive football career.
 During five years playing for his Grammar School football team, Wade was named the captain and received numerous awards while playing in the Secondary Schools Football Tournament, including being named the most valuable player in four consecutive years.
 He later continued his education and youth career while attending Dominica State College in Roseau.
 Wade attributes his early interest in football to his older brother and role model Darlton Bannis.